kumrzz/sssm_gbce/README.md

     - calculate the dividend yield given any price as input
     - calculate the P/E Ratio given any price as input
     - record a trade, with timestamp, quantity of shares, buy or sell indicator and price
-    - Calculate Volume Weighted Stock Price based on trades in past  5 minutes
+    - calculate Volume Weighted Stock Price based on trades in past  5 minutes
 - Calculate the GBCE All Share Index using the geometric mean of prices for all stocks

 Constraints & Notes: